M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Conclusions

 \section{Conclusions}

-In this work, we present \modelname, a novel Multi-Modal 3D Lane Detection framework that utilizes camera and LiDAR for recognition.
-By lifting image through generated dense depth map and fuse features in BEV space, \modelname \;effectively extracts useful feature from different modalities. \modelname \;also contains a Line-Restricted Defrom-Attention and the Nearest BEV Completion to further improve the performance.
-The architecture is validated on OpenLane dataset and outperforms all previous work.
+In this work, we conduct comprehensive experiments to explore the effect of LiDAR on 3D lane detection and we present the~\modelname.
+It is a novel multi-modal 3D lane detection framework that utilizes both camera and LiDAR data simultaneously.
+By lifting 2D features through the generated dense depth map and fusing features in BEV space, \modelname~effectively extracts useful features from different modalities and integrates them for better 3D lane detection.
+The architecture is validated on the OpenLane dataset and outperforms previous works.